 - Provide Service Guarantee to Support Foreign Talents to Resume Work

-We advise companies to work with their employees who are on assignment and intend to stay in China not to delay the Foreigner’s Work Permit renewal application as they will need to ensure the validity of their Residence Permits, which can only be extended after Work Permits are processed.
+We advise companies to work with their employees who are on assignment and intend to stay in China to not delay the Foreigner’s Work Permit renewal application as they will need to ensure the validity of their Residence Permits, which can only be extended after Work Permits are processed.
 Applicants should allow one to two weeks for Residence Permit extensions to be processed.

-Considering the varying needs of employees as well as how quickly the COVID-19 situation could change and result in a change to these measures, SIRVA suggests that organisations work with our Immigration Consultants to obtain relevant and accurate information and/or assistance on Visa and Immigration matters in a timely manner.
+Considering the varying needs of employees as well as how quickly the COVID-19 situation could change and result in a change to these measures, SIRVA suggests that organizations work with our Immigration Consultants to obtain relevant and accurate information and/or assistance on Visa and Immigration matters in a timely manner.